xalitoarriaza/help/docs/bitbucket-github-and-fortrabbit-old-app.md

 # add fortrabbit as an additional remote to GitHub/Bitbucket
 git remote add fortrabbit git@git1.eu1.frbit.com:my-app.git

-# pushing to fortrabbit instead of pishing to master
+# pushing to fortrabbit instead of pushing to master
 git push fortrabbit

 # map fortrabbit to the master branch (optional)